 In addition to animal welfare, the QAP also encompasses safe work practices, animal importation, biosafety and controlled substance regulations, as well as assurance to fulfillment of funding agencies’ requirements.

-The Quality Assistance Program is driven by Quality Assistants (QA)*, a team of qualified professionals dispersed throughout the various McGill and Affiliated Hospital Research Institutes, and it is implemented by the Quality Assistance Subcommittee of the University Animal Care Committee.
+The Quality Assistance Program is driven by Quality Assistants (QAs)*, a team of qualified professionals dispersed throughout the various McGill and Affiliated Hospitals Research Institutes.
+The QAs share processes and knowledge between themselves and other key people in the program via the Quality Assistance Subcommittee as full members.
+The QA Subcommittee reports to the University Animal Care Committee.

-*Quality Assistant is used as a generic reference to define the position mandated for post-approval monitoring in the McGill University and Affiliated Hospitals and does not reflect the actual position title.
+*Quality Assistant is used as a generic reference to define the person mandated for post-approval monitoring in the McGill University and Affiliated Hospitals Research Institutes and does not reflect the actual position title.

 The QA primarily works with the laboratory/facility staff to conduct assessment visits of all locations used for the purpose of housing or conducting procedures on animals and to validate the information outlined in the approved Animal Use Protocol and Standard Operating Procedures.
-All findings are shared with the research staff and a report based on the Assessment Checklist will be provided to the Principal Investigator.
+All findings are shared with the research staff and a report is provided to the Principal Investigator and Facility Animal Care Committee.
 The QA is available to assist the researcher to correct any instances of non-compliance and will follow up on any outstanding issues.

 For additional information on the Quality Assistance Program and its processes, please visit the following related links or send your questions/comments to the appropriate Quality Assistant.

-- Definitions of Recommendations Made in Quality Assistant Reports - Nov 2015 (MNI researchers should refer to the MNI Web site).
+- Definitions of Recommendations on QA Reports - March 2017 (MNI researchers should refer to the MNI Web site).

-- For more information, contact the ard [dot] qualityassistance [at] muhc [dot] mcgill [dot] ca (Compliance Administrator)
+For more information, contact the ard.qualityassistance [at] muhc.mcgill.ca (Compliance Administrator)